Store Creation

 • the action parameter

-val storedInterests = object : RootStore<List<Interest>>(emptyList()) {
+val storedInterests = object : RootStore<List<Interest>>(emptyList(), job = Job()) {

-if(state.contains(action)) state else state + action
+if(currentState.contains(action)) currentState else currentState + action

 }